 Planning and management of general government and central government finances are at the core of the Sustainable General Government Finances impact area.
 Drafting and implementing fiscal policy as well as the management of central government assets, liabilities, investments and financing risks are the themes examined in the impact area.
 The impact area also covers the monitoring and regulation of the financial sector, which is relevant to the risks affecting central government finances.
 The audit and monitoring information helps to ensure that general government and central government finances are managed in a sustainable, responsible and transparent manner.
 Independent evaluation of fiscal policy also helps to ensure the functioning of rules-based fiscal policy and the appropriateness of the rules.
 The impact area is headed by Matti Okko.

 The key themes in the Sustainable Governance and Public Administration impact area are unified Government, structural administrative reforms, experimental culture, central government as employer, sustainable development and quality of the legislation.
-The position of the director of the impact area is still vacant and will be filled in spring 2019.
+The impact area is headed by Heli Mikkelä.

 In the Safe, Healthy and Affluent Society impact area, the focus is on the pillars of the welfare state, which are the social security benefit systems, social welfare and health care service system, employment and entrepreneurship, continuous learning, research, development and innovation as well as comprehensive security.
 The audit information helps to enhance the economic sustainability of these sectors.
 The impact area is headed by Anna-Liisa Pasanen.